somrajroy/AWS3TierArchitecturewithTFModules/README.md

 ##### Best Practices
 Other than what mentioned earlier - below are some practices followed during the project :

- - `Terraform modules registry & open source modules`: The project leverages the [Official Terraform module registry](https://registry.terraform.io/) to find and apply pre-built modules to provide a turn-key solutions.
-Other than this we can also use modules from the Terraform community.
-Open-source modules saves time, improves security, and give greater confidence in project infrastructure.
-Importantly these reusable modules encourage best practices
  - [Modularization to reduce technical debt](https://developer.hashicorp.com/terraform/language/modules/develop#standard-module-structure) : The code is clean and concise because we leveraged modules.
 In real-world you should download the modules and customize it and use it as per needs.
 A Terraform module is a way of creating a template of a cloud pattern, parameterizing, and reusing it.
 They are useful tools for promoting software abstraction and code reuse.